techidaily/site-phone-solutions/source/_posts/galaxy-a05-video-recovery-recover-deleted-videos-from-galaxy-a05-by-fonelab-android-recover-video.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is a cutting edge program, is designed to help Samsung Galaxy A05 users to recover deleted/lost data from Samsung Galaxy A05 which includes Samsung Galaxy, Google Nexus, LG, Sony, HTC, Motorola, Huawei, OnePlus, AUSU and ZTE.
+        The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is a cutting edge program, is designed to help Samsung Galaxy A05 users to recover deleted/lost data from Samsung Galaxy A05 which includes Samsung Galaxy, Google Nexus, LG, Sony, HTC, Motorola, Huawei, OnePlus, AUSU and ZTE.
 Only with several clicks, it is available to recover deleted videos, photos, music, text messages, WhatsApp, contacts, call logs and document files from Samsung Galaxy A05.
     </p>
 </div>
 </div>